-- Ensure SBCTA's decision-making authority over transportation projects that are constructed and operated in San Bernardino County - Preserve local flexibility in the administration of programs and services. - Promote strong collaborative partnerships with State agencies. - Expand existing innovative project delivery methods (e.g. design-build, construction manager/general contractor), for a broad variety of projects including highways, transit, and local streets and roads. - Ensure projects are based on locally driven alternatives and do not require state approval when funded primarily by local funds. - Revise the California Environmental Quality Act (CEQA) to streamline the environmental review process, to improve timelines for project approvals and avoid costly duplicative steps while maintaining critical environmental protections. - Establish legislation to protect toll operating agencies from lawsuits associated with the use of personal information for collecting toll fees and citations. - Develop consistent measures for environmental mitigation requirements.
+- Ensure SBCTA's decision-making authority over transportation projects that are constructed and operated in San Bernardino County. - Preserve local flexibility in the administration of programs and services. - Promote strong collaborative partnerships with State agencies. - Expand innovative project delivery methods (e.g. designbuild, construction manager/general contractor), for a broad variety of projects including highways, transit, and local streets and roads. - Ensure projects are based on locally driven alternatives and do not require state approval when funded primarily by local funds. - Revise the California Environmental Quality Act (CEQA) to streamline the environmental review process, to improve timelines for project approvals and avoid costly duplicative steps while maintaining critical environmental protections. - Establish legislation to protect toll operating agencies from lawsuits associated with the use of personal information for collecting toll fees and citations. - Develop consistent measures for environmental mitigation requirements. - Preserve ability for remote meeting participation by board members and the general public, utilizing the latest technologies.

-• Threaten the timely delivery of the Measure I Expenditure Plan or administration of any Measure I programs and services.

-- · Change the Board composition, organization or decisionmaking authority of any agency without the express permission of the agency. - Impose additional mandates beyond those already in existence on lead agencies using alternative project delivery mechanisms. - Require additional CEQA review and process requirements that delay projects and increase costs. - Allow specific vehicle classes to have unrestricted access to carpool or toll facilities. - Place transit investments in San Bernardino County without direct involvement by SBCTA and/or appropriate local iurisdictions. - Establish legislation that allow redirection of toll revenue from the operating agency to the State or any other agency.
+- Threaten the timely delivery of the Measure I Expenditure Plan or administration of any Measure I programs and services - Change the Board composition, organization or decisionmaking authority of any agency without the express permission of the agency. - Impose additional mandates beyond those already in existence on lead agencies using alternative project delivery mechanisms. - Require additional CEQA review and process requirements that delay projects and increase costs. - Allow specific vehicle classes to have unrestricted access to carpool or toll facilities. - Place transit investments in San Bernardino County without direct involvement by SBCTA and/or appropriate local jurisdictions. - Establish legislation that allow redirection of toll revenue from the operating agency to the State or any other agency. - Impose a de facto prohibition of highway projects through infeasible state environmental mitigation requirements.